 At dawn, the monks come down Sakkaline Road to collect alms of rice from both villagers and tourists.
-You can easily locate the route for alms giving by looking for rows of rice baskets and stools waiting for the alms-givers.
-It’s one of the most popular things to do in the city and hundreds of people line up for it.
-Sadly, while it used to be an authentic thing, it’s now a money machine for the monks and a bit of a Disneyfied attraction.
-I wouldn’t go but you can get a lot of pictures (if that’s what you really want!).
+You can easily locate the route for almsgiving by looking for rows of rice baskets and stools waiting for the alms-givers.
+It’s one of the most popular things to do in the city, and hundreds of people line up for it every morning.

 3. Kuang Si Butterfly Park